 Enchilada Fillings

 Okay so the best thing about this recipe is that you can add any of your favorite enchilada fillings!
 Totally adaptable to your family’s faves.
 Layer away, add cheese, and bake.
-Try it with:
+I like to make a big batch of Slow Cooker Shredded Chicken to keep on hand and use it in this recipe.

 - Diced tomatoes